 This course is an overview of some basic approaches to the integration of psychological science with Christian truth.
 The two do not always correspond.
 This interdisciplinary integration is explored through various models that scholars have attempted to use.
 Students will engage in thoughtful discussion on difficult integrative topics and develop their own perspectives and convictions regarding integration.
+You will read material that you find interesting, and you will read material that you find ridiculous or offensive.
+That is good.
+You will be required to understand the material, not agree with it.
 Requires Senior status.
-Prerequisite: PS105.
-(Spring)
+Prerequisite: PS105 (Spring)